Pat Steward: Career

 Along with other members of Odds, he has frequently collaborated with members of Canadian comedy troupe The Kids in the Hall.
 He played on the soundtracks of the Kids in the Hall film Brain Candy and mini-series Death Comes to Town.
 He also played on Kids in the Hall member Bruce McCulloch's 2002 album Drunk Baby Project, and the soundtrack for a film he directed, Dog Park (1998).

 Steward also began an association with Canadian guitarist Colin James and recorded and toured with James on and off for the better part of a decade.
 His Odds bandmates eventually joined him in the Colin James Band.

-In 2003 Steward performed on the album Avalanche with popular Canadian rocker Matthew Good.
-He toured with Good and continued on for Good's 2004 “White Light Rock & Roll Review” and 2007's Hospital Music.
+In 2003, Steward performed on the album Avalanche with popular Canadian rocker Matthew Good.
+He toured with Good and continued on for Good's 2004 "White Light Rock & Roll Review" and 2007's Hospital Music.

-By 2007 Odds had reformed.
+By 2007, Odds had reformed.
 Steward resumed his role in the band while continuing as a session player.
-In 2008 Odds released their fifth album, Cheerleader.
+In 2008, Odds released their fifth album, Cheerleader.
 While touring and recording with Odds, Steward also fit in a tour with the reunited Payola$ (Bob Rock and Paul Hyde’s alt-rock band) and albums for Colin James, Barney Bentall, Dustin Bentall, Bryan Adams, Jann Arden, Stripper's Union, Swan, Leeroy Stagger, Wil, and Ridley Bent.
-Odds released the album the Most Beautiful Place On Earth in February 2013.
+Odds released the album the Most Beautiful Place On Earth on February 2013.

 Steward is also busy as a clinician and, through his association with the Sonor drum company and Sabian cymbal company, he frequently teaches and talks about what he does.

 Awards and honors

-In 2012, Steward won the "Mike Norman All-Star Band - Drummer of the year" at the British Columbia Country Music Awards.
+In 2012, Steward won the "Mike Norman All-Star Band – Drummer of the year" at the British Columbia Country Music Awards.